Suman7495/gym-table/README.md

 # gym-table
-Simple gridworld environment for Reinforcement Learning representing a table scene.
+Simple gridworld environment for Reinforcement Learning representing a table scene to test robotic manipulation planning tasks.
 This work was developed as a collaboration by TU Darmstadt and University of Genoa.